MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-truncate-dimensions.md

 Exercise the ability to use fewer dimensions on text-embedding-3 models.
 On Azure OpenAI, text-embedding-3 models are retrained on the [Matryoshka Representation Learning (MRL)](https://arxiv.org/abs/2205.13147) technique that produces multiple vector representations at different levels of compression.
 This approach produces faster searches and reduced storage costs, with minimal loss of semantic information.

 In Azure AI Search, MRL support supplements [scalar and binary quantization](vector-search-how-to-quantization.md).
-When you use either quantization method, you can also specify a `truncateDimension` property on your vector fields to reduce the dimensionality of text embeddings.
+When you use either quantization method, you can also specify a `truncationDimension` property on your vector fields to reduce the dimensionality of text embeddings.

 MRL multilevel compression saves on vector storage and improves query response times for vector queries based on text embeddings.
 In Azure AI Search, MRL support is only offered together with another method of quantization.
 Using binary quantization with MRL provides the maximum vector index size reduction.
 To achieve maximum storage reduction, use binary quantization with MRL, and `stored` set to false.